openoms/joininbox/FAQ.md

 - Have better performance and features
 - Are actively maintained and improved

+### How automatic migration works

+When `rpc_wallet_file` is still set to `wallet.dat`, JoininBox queries the connected Bitcoin Core node using RPC before changing the configuration:

+- Bitcoin Core v30.0 and newer: JoininBox atomically changes `rpc_wallet_file` to `watch-only-descriptor-wallet`, creates or loads that descriptor wallet, and displays the migration notice when the old `wallet.dat` is present.
+- Bitcoin Core v29.x and earlier: JoininBox keeps using `wallet.dat` and does not start automatic migration.
+- Version unavailable: JoininBox leaves `wallet.dat` configured rather than migrating without confirming compatibility.

+The migration does not rename, modify, or delete the old `wallet.dat`.
+It changes which Bitcoin Core wallet JoinMarket uses for watch-only address imports and transaction history.

 ### Migration steps for existing users

 If you're upgrading from a previous version of JoininBox that used `wallet.dat`, follow these steps: